What are the aims of this leaflet?

 If a diagnosis of CLE has been made, this does not necessarily mean the lupus is systemic (meaning that it will affect other parts of the body).
 Instead, it is one of the forms of lupus which chiefly affects the skin.
 The most common forms of cutaneous lupus are acute lupus, subacute cutaneous lupus erythematosus (SCLE) and discoid lupus erythematosus (DLE).

 What does subacute cutaneous lupus erythematosus look like?

-Subacute cutaneous lupus erythematosus typically causes a red, scaly, raised and/or ring-shaped rash and usually affects areas exposed to sunlight, such as the face, ‘V’ of the neck, scalp, arms and upper back.
+SCLE typically causes a red, scaly, raised and/or ring-shaped rash and usually affects areas of the skin exposed to sunlight, such as the ‘V’ of the neckline, scalp, arms and upper back.
 The face is usually unaffected.

 Are there any other symptoms of subacute cutaneous lupus erythematosus?

 Most people feel well; however, some people may notice symptoms such as fatigue or joint aches.
 In a small proportion of people with SCLE, there is evidence of lupus in other body organs (such as the kidneys and lungs) leading to a diagnosis of systemic lupus erythematosus (SLE).
 Your dermatologist will assess whether you have evidence of SLE by asking you detailed medical questions, examining your skin and taking blood and urine samples.
 This will allow them to determine whether you should see other specialists such as a rheumatologist to help diagnose and treat your condition.

 SCLE is an autoimmune condition.
 This means that the body’s own immune system attacks the skin causing inflammation.
 Environmental factors are also important.
 For example, sunlight (or other sources of ultraviolet light) typically causes a flare up of the rash and SCLE tends to be more active in people who smoke.
 SCLE is more common in women than men.